Shital9798/Agile-Project-Management-Tool/README.md

 ## Installation
 Follow these steps to set up the project locally:
--for the client:
+-for the client.
-cd client
+cd client.
-npm install
+npm install.
-npm start
+npm start.

 -for the server:
 cd server